msg-systems/sap-bp-mcp-server/README.md

 ## Building from Source
-To customize the solution and build on your own execute:
+To customize the solution, adapt the config file _environmentSetup.properties_ and build on your own execute:

 ```bash
 mvn clean install
 ```
 This will compile the source code, run tests, and package the application into a deployable JAR file in the `target` directory.
+Please note: While building, a test case will be executed in which partner will be created in SAP.

 ## Usage